MicrosoftDocs/sql-docs/docs/machine-learning/known-issues-for-sql-server-machine-learning-services.md

 **Workaround**

-Don’t run the library install in parallel to the long-running query.
+Don't run the library install in parallel to the long-running query.
 Or rerun the long running query after the installation is complete.

 **Applies to:** SQL Server 2019 on Linux & Big Data Clusters only.